skypjack/entt/docs/core.md

 }
 ```

-This is all what the class template has to offer: a static `get` member function
+This is all what the class template has to offer: a `type` inline variable that
-that returns a numerical identifier for the given type.
+contains a numerical identifier for the given type.
 It can be used in any
 context where constant expressions are required.

 As long as the list remains unchanged, identifiers are also guaranteed to be the